 You may constantly hear about new issues that should concern you and your family.
 Don’t bring home products that has BPA.
 Steer clear of the microwave.
 Only store your leftovers in glass jars, not plastic.

-Now everyone is prattling on about indoor air quality (or IAQ) in Cocoa.
+Now everyone is prattling on about indoor air quality (or IAQ) in Melbourne.
 Don’t use anything with chemicals to wipe down your counters.
 You have to buy an air purification system.
 You should use essential oils instead of air fresheners.

 The chatter never ends.